Curved Page Divider

 The sad truth is that many teens in the foster care system have never been shown love.
 They've either never had anyone tell them they are loved, or they've never had anyone prove it.

-Fostering a teen can mean you can be the final stop in their care journey through the child welfare system and the last chance to show them a loving and caring home.
+Fostering a teen can mean you are the final stop in their care journey through the child welfare system and the last chance to show them a loving, caring home.

 So, would you foster a teen?